humhei/FPublisher/README.md

-# Fullly typed and resuable fake target (always use message and state type)
+# Role-based composable typed building targets

 ## Usage:
 Please directly contribute to this repository instead of writing you own targets